Transit of Mercury across the Sun’s disk

 |Image by Brian Cudnik with the Prairie View Solar Observatory’s 35-cm solar telescope, Nov.
 15, 1999.|

-We have just finished the observations of the crossing of the Sun’s disk by the planet Mercury.
-Weather prospects were not very good so the setup was limited to a white-light solar filter equipped 4.5-inch reflector and eyepiece.
-Images were made a focally via smartphone.
+The last time Mercury crossed the Sun’s disk, we observed it from the PVAMU campus .
+Weather prospects were not very good so the setup to observe this was limited to a white-light solar filter equipped 4.5-inch reflector and eyepiece.
+Images were made afocally via smartphone.
 A total of 18 persons were treated to the view over the course of the day, during several short sessions which coincided with breaks in the cloud deck.
 This transit of Mercury was the first such event (of Mercury) in 10 years and the first planetary transit of any kind since the Venus transit of June 6, 2012.
 For lots more information about this event, visit http://eclipsewise.com/oh/tm2016.html.